lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 SCons to build a target(s), we will ``extend`` this list and finally create an alias to the current directory name to the workflow list of targets.

-The next lines of code instruct SCons on how to build the ``<journal_file>.cae`` target.
-The ``journal_file`` variable sets the name of the Abaqus journal file that should be ran.
-``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
+The next lines of code instruct SCons on how to build the ``journal_file`` target, which is an Abaqus CAE file.
+The ``journal_file`` variable sets the name of the Abaqus journal file that should be ran. ``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
 This will be discussed in REFTUTORIAL05PLACEHOLDER.

 Next, the ``workflow`` list is extended to include the action to use the ``AbaqusJournal`` builder.
 For more information about the behavior of the ``AbaqusJournal`` builder, see the